 6. Perform Drug and Alcohol Testing

 Drugs and alcohol pose a huge safety risk to the workplace especially when driving or operating heavy machinery is involved.
 All companies should have their employees drug tested before being officially employed, and this drug testing should occur offsite at a licensed facility and be paid for by the company.
 Companies in dangerous industries should consider random drug testing if safety becomes an issue.
+Health Street offers a 12 panel drug test that covers all of the common street drugs and then some.
 Lastly, any time there is a serious accident and impairment is suspected to be a cause, a drug test should be performed.